Gem Profile- Lapis Lazuli

 Lapis Lazuli by Region

-Marcia Wisehoon created a wire frame for this 10mm cube-cut Lapis Lazuli bead.
+Marcia Wisehoon created a wire frame for a 10mm cube-cut lapis lazuli bead.

-"Denim Lapis Lazuli Eye" Pendant and earrings wrapped in craft wire by Judy Copeland
+The "Denim Lapis Lazuli Eye" pendant and earrings were wrapped in craft wire by Judy Copeland.

 Dale Armstrong's Gem Profile- Lapis Lazuli - , General Education, , Lapis lazuli bead pendant